YohanHumberto/YohanHumberto/README.md

 ### Hi there 👋, my name is Yohan
 #### I am a Web Developer

-I am a web developer, I love development and I like to constantly learn, keep up-to-date with evolving development technologies..
+I love development and I like to constantly learn, keep up-to-date with evolving development technologies..

 Skills: VUE JS / REACT / JS / HTML / CSS / BOOTSTRAP / NODE